 The power is transferred only from Input to Output .

 The output voltage is regulated to the value demanded by the user .
-(See PI controller library for regulation code)
+(See PI controller library for regulation code) which one of functions shall I use? opalib_control_init_interleaved_pid?

-The maximum values are entered as references for the checkup loop , wich is in charge of the real time supervision of the board and a fault is triggered in case one of the values is out of range in one of the boards.
+The maximum values are entered as references for the checkup loop(how these values are entered?
+LCD or fixed values?) , wich is in charge of the real time supervision of the board and a fault is triggered in case one of the values is out of range in one of the boards.

 Bidirectionnal mode description :